apakhbari/CheatSheets/Firewall/pfsense_CS.md

 ## Status Tab
 Top of most services has "related status page" icon, where you are redirected to related statuses

-- <span style="color: rgb(255, 255, 255)">Status &gt; Captive portal: You can use Captive Portal so new users are being shown a window to login</span>
+- Status > Captive portal: You can use Captive Portal so new users are being shown a window to login

 ## Diagnostics Tab
 - Packet Capture: really good tool that is like wireshark